Alfred E. Steele

 Alfred E. Steele (born January 22, 1954) is an American Baptist clergyman and Democratic Party politician, who served in the New Jersey General Assembly starting in 1996, where he represented the 35th legislative district.
 He resigned on September 10, 2007, in the wake of his arrest the previous week on corruption charges.

-He had been the Assembly's Deputy Speaker since 2002 and was the Assistant Minority Leader from 1998-2001.
+He had been the Assembly's Deputy Speaker since 2002 and was the Assistant Minority Leader from 1998 to 2001.
 In the Assembly, Steele served as Vice Chair of the Regulatory Oversight Committee, and also serves on the Budget Committee and the Law and Public Safety Committee.
 In the past, he had served as Chair of the Assembly's State Government Committee and on the Financial Institutions and Insurance Committee.

-Steele has served as Chaplain in the Passaic County Jail from 1990–1994, a position he is currently holding.
+Steele has served as Chaplain in the Passaic County Jail from 1990 to 1994, a position he is currently holding.
 He also served as Councilman and Council President on the Paterson City Council.

 Steele graduated with a Bachelor of Theology from Northeastern Bible College.
 He is the Pastor of Seminary Baptist Church in Paterson, New Jersey.